Australia’s Coral Coast

 Discover Western Australia's beautiful southern gateway to the Ningaloo World Heritage Area, Carnarvon.

-Ideally situated between the Shark Bay and Ningaloo Coast World Heritage Areas, Carnarvon is a great place to explore the history of the area, and surrounding marine and outback landscapes.
+Ideally situated between the Shark Bay and Ningaloo Coast World Heritage Areas, Carnarvon is a great place to explore the history of the area and the surrounding marine and outback landscapes.

 Day One